 The best things to do in Santorini, Greece

-Surprisingly, there are a ton of different things to do in Santorini!
+There are a ton of different things to do in Santorini!
 I had originally envisioned sitting back and sipping cocktails all day long, but in reality rolled up my sleeves and spent almost all day exploring what the island had to offer.
 Wondering what to do in Santorini?
 Here are some of the top things to do and places to visit in Santorini.

 1. Enjoy the sunset

 A no-brainer!
 The sunsets in Santorini are unlike any other I’ve ever witnessed.
 Have you ever seen a truly pink and gold sunset?
 Brace yourself.
 For the best sunset views in Santorini head to either Oia or Fira, and while you can expect an insane number of people doing the exact same thing, wander a few streets away from the main viewpoints and you’ll find yourself a quiet little spot to watch the colours change across the sky.

 PK Cocktail Bar in particular served up some of the most delicious concoctions I have ever had the pleasure of drinking, and the service was incredible to boot.
 Their credit card machine was on the fritz and we didn’t have enough cash on us, and they just told us to come back another day to settle the bill like it was no big deal.
 Didn’t ask where we were staying.
 Didn’t ask for a contact number.
 I couldn’t believe my ears.
 Needless to say, we quickly ran to the nearest ATM and withdrew some cash to pay the bill immediately!

 2. Swim in the Aegean

-Our favorite swimming spot is at Ammoudi Bay (walk past the restaurants and walk along the cliffside), and others worth visiting are the red beach at Akrotiri, Kambia beach, Kamari beach and Katharos beach.
+Our favorite swimming spot in Santorini was at Ammoudi Bay (walk past the restaurants and walk along the cliffside), and others worth visiting are Kambia beach, Kamari beach and Katharos beach.
 Many hotels also have their own cliffside pool but be prepared to pay top dollar!

 3. Explore Santorini’s archaelogical sites and museums